How to keep your kid safe online

 - Blogging.
-If kids blog or journal online, much care should be taken as with social networking.
+If kids blog or journal online, much care should be taken as to social networking.
 Personal information should never be revealed.
 Parents should know the address of their children’s blog, intending to check it regularly.
 Research the blog hosting service.
-Do they offer password protected services?
+Do they offer password-protected services?
 If there is any uncertainty about the safety of presenting a blog post to a total stranger, then that kind of information should not be posted online.
 Also, the same guidelines for sharing pictures apply.

 - In Public Area.
 It is also a good idea to keep the computer in a public area like the living room.
 That is, somewhere that you will be able to see clearly what your child is doing when he/she is on it.
 Your bedroom, corridors or your child’s room is not okay.
 You won’t be able to supervise them.
 Keeping the computer in the open will help them abide by the rules by resisting the temptation to break the rules because mom or dad may look over at the computer when they least expect it.